SciPyCourse2022/notes/05_numpy_dtype/05_numpy_dtype.md

 #### memory

 - system memory (RAM) == computer's working memory (random access memory)
-- what's a byte?
-8 bits
 - what's a bit?
     - a BInary digIT, numeric symbol for counting in base 2, can be 0 or 1
     - decimal digit: numeric symbol for counting in base 10, ranges 0 to 9
 - different numeric values are expressed using different combinations of bits
-    - 1 byte, 8 bits allow for 2**8 = 256 different numeric values to be expressed
+    - 8 bits allow for 2**8 = 256 different numeric values to be expressed
     - `00000000, 00000001, 00000010, 00000011 ... == 0, 1, 2, 3, ...`
+- 1 byte == 8 bits
 - how much memory does an array use, in bytes?
     - `a.nbytes`
     - memory use depends on the number of elements in the array, times the size of each element